 I have also taught at Utah State University, University of California at Berkeley, University of Nebraska at Kearny, Southern Illinois University at Carbondale, and the University of Utah.

 Who is Richard Etulain?
 How did Thomas Alexander meet him?

 Richard W. Etulain is a professor emeritus of history at the University of New Mexico.
 He is editor of the Oklahoma Biography Series.
 He asked me to write a biography of Brigham Young for the series he edits.
 I met Richard through the Western History Association.

 What made Leonard Arrington such an influential mentor?
-What are some of your most vivid memories of him?

 I took classes from Leonard Arrington, and he asked me to do research for and with him.
 I started working for him while I was in graduate school at Utah State.
 When I went to Berkeley, he asked me to work with him in the summers.
 He and I co-published a number of articles on Utah’s Defense Department installations.